Thermostat Not Working? Your Step-by-Step Troubleshooting Guide

 Okay, so here's the quick version.
 Your thermostat's dead and the house is getting miserable.
 Nine times out of ten, it’s just dead batteries.
 Pop a fresh pair in.
 Don't be cheap, get the good ones.
 If that ain't it, check your home's circuit breaker and the low-voltage fuse on your furnace or air handler's control board.
 Still nothing?
 You might have a wiring issue or a busted thermostat.
 A DIY replacement for a basic digital thermostat is maybe $20-100.
 If you call me or another pro, you're looking at $150-500 for a basic replacement, or $250-800 for a smart thermostat, depending on the model and complexity.
 But start with the batteries.
 Seriously.

 Thermostat Not Working?
-(My Troubleshooting & Fixes Guide) visual diagram
+Your Step-by-Step Troubleshooting Guide visual diagram

 Visual guide for diagnosing key fob issues